BilliMorgan/rack_demo/README.md

-## Simple clone of Rails framework buit on Puma or Thin server
+## Simple clone of Rails framework using Rack buit on Puma or Thin server